khalid-hussain/shaheen/chap5.md

 Rabia's anxiety grew by the day.
 Just two days were left for Friday.
 After Rabia got up and offered her Fajr prayers, she saw that Angela stood all ready for the morning stroll after freshening up herself.
-Every night before sleeping Maria would promise that she too would come along for strolls but in the morning when she would be awoken, she would make an excuse of either a headache or some other pain and would remain lying in bed.
+Every night before sleeping, Maria would promise that she too would come along for strolls but in the morning when she would be awoken, she would make an excuse of either a headache or some other pain and would remain lying in bed.
 However, before they left, she would always instruct Angela not to wander off very far since these people were very dangerous.

-Today too Rabia and Angela dutifully tried to wake her up but instead of waking up she tossed to the other side and slept.
+Today too, Rabia and Angela dutifully tried to wake her up but instead of waking up she tossed to the other side and slept.
 Angela felt a sigh of happiness and said, "Let's go, Rabia.
 Today we will cross the valley and climb the mountain."

-This was the same mountain where Bashir frequented during his walks.
+This was the same mountain Bashir frequented during his walks.
 After passing through the dense tress of the valley and crossing the stream, Rabia could not keep up with Angela's fast pace while climbing the mountain.
 After climbing about a third of the mountain she said, "Angela, I'm exhausted.
 If you like, you can go all the way up.
 I'll wait for you over here."

 "Very well!
 I'll be right back."
 Saying this Angela raced to the top.
 She had not seen Bashir on the way and she hoped that he would be at the top of the mountain.
 The pace of her heartbeat became faster with each step.

 Rabia kept looking at Angela while sitting on a rock.
-When she became out of sight, she started to look down at the breathtaking scenery of the valley.
+When she was out of sight, she started to look down at the breathtaking scenery of the valley.
 Suddenly, on her right, at a distance, she saw a rider.
 The horse was pacing slowly on its own while the rider was singing a song loudly in the Arabic